zanna-37/hass-swipe-navigation/README.md

 4. Refresh the page.

-# Tweaks:
+# Config:
-It's not necessary to adjust any of the settings, but if you'd like to:<br><br>
+It's not necessary to adjust any of the settings, but if you'd like to:<br>
-* At the top of the `lovelace-swipe-navigation.js` file there is a "config" section where you can play with some of the options (currently there is only one for swipe length).
+* At the top of the `lovelace-swipe-navigation.js` file there is a "config" section where you can play with some of the options.
 * If you installed with the manual option you will need to add to the version number in your Lovelace resources after editing the file.
 * Refresh page after editing.